 Industry Sector, Labour Market & Workforce Studies

-As a graduate student, Marianne majored in the sociology of work and the labour market and has since taught courses on the sociology of work and industry, industrial relations, human resources, and women and work.
-In addition to developing a distance education course for Athabasca University on the recruitment and retention of employees, she has completed the following related projects:
+As a graduate student, Marianne majored in the sociology of work and the labour markets and has since taught courses on the sociology of work and industry, industrial relations, human resources, and women and work.
+In addition to developing a distance education course for Athabasca University on the recruitment and retention of employees, she has completed the following related research projects:

 8Rs Pan-Canadian Library Human Resource Studies

 The 8Rs body of research now spans nearly two decades.
 This ambitious research agenda began in response to growing concerns about a Canada-wide shortfall in the supply of librarians due to retirements but soon blossomed into a comprehensive study of all related human resource elements.
 The most recent endeavours involved the collection of longitudinal data permitting a quantitative mapping of trends in the librarian profession and in the library sector.

 As the research consultant for the initial 3-year national research project, designed and executed a multi-phase, mixed-methods study of Canadian library human resources.
 This comprehensive sector analysis entailed an examination of retirement, recruitment, retention, education, professional development, skill demand, and quality of work trends, and an empirical estimation of future library staff supply.
 Research methods included literature reviews, 3 focus group sessions and in-depth interviews with 17 library heads, and lengthy surveys of 461 library institutions and 4,700 library practitioners across all academic, public, and special library sectors in the country.
 As the first study of its kind in Canada, the reports provided the library community with an unprecedented wealth of new information and practical strategies for managing the challenges of a dynamic human resource climate.